bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 ## Epilogue

 Am I happier now without Linux?
 Definitely!
-Is OSX a better OS than Linux?
+Is OS X a better OS than Linux?
 Absolutely not!
 It does have a **much** better desktop experience and since I spend most of the time on a computer interacting with the desktop - that's a big win for me.
 Of course I